linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Structural Models in Credit Risk Modeling.md

 Galai, Raviv, and Wiener (2005) represent a step forward in the refinement of LPM, proposing a model extending and including the two previous ones.
 They argue that in the two previous models, the only thing that matters for a firm to be liquidated is the amount of time it spends in financial distress (either successively or cumulatively), but they fail to (p.
 5) "capture the following two common features of bankruptcy procedures: (i) Recent distress events may have a greater effect on the decision to liquidate a firm's assets than old distress events....(ii) Severe distress events may have greater effect on the decision to liquidate a firm than mild distress events."
 To account for such two stylized facts, the authors propose a structural model in which a firm is liquidated when a state variable representing the cumulative weighted time period spent by the firm in distress exceeds  $d$ .
 At each time, the cumulative weighted time period is computed as a weighted average of the total time spent by the firm in distress, weighted by (1) how far away in the past such distress occurred and (2) how severe was such a distress, where distress severity is measured as an increasing function of  $\max \{0,K - V\}$ .

 Galai, Raviv, and Wiener's model has as special cases models such as Merton (1974), Black and Cox (1976), Leland (1994), Fan and Sundaresan (2001), François and Morellec (2004), and Moraux (2004).
-As a consequence it represents a general general LPM so far.
+As a consequence it represents a general LPM so far.
 They solve the model numerically using Monte Carlo simulation based on Parisian options and Parisian contracts techniques to value debt and equity.
 They provide a very intuitive comparison of the liquidation mechanics in their general model with François and Morellec's and Moraux's ones, showing that Moraux's cumulative liquidation procedure (B) has too strong memory because far-away distress periods have the same impact on liquidation triggering as current ones.

 Although theoretically very appealing, LPM have not, unlike FPM, been empirically tested, and remains a field for future research.